gitcseme/Sightline_QA_Automation_POM/README.md

 ---------------------------------------------------------------------------------------------------
 This project is a Test Automation Framework built using Maven, TestNG and selenium to validate SightLine functionalities.
 This is a Page Object Model (POM) framework and below details brief about folder structure.
-> src/main/java id root folder under this we have following packages:
+> src/main/java is a root folder under this we have following packages:
   1. automationLibrary - Contains main driver and element classes.
   2. configsAndTestData - Contains class and XML files of configMain, environments and test data.
   3. pageFactory - Each page of the application is mapped to specific class here.
 All locators and functions of the specific page are    	maintained in specific class.